movisens/SmartGattLib/README.md

 SmartGattLib
 ============

-SmartGattLib is a Java library that simplifies the work with Bluetooth SMART devices.
+SmartGattLib is a Java library that simplifies the work with Bluetooth SMART devices (a.k.a Bluetooth Low Energy in Bluetooth 4.0).
 It provides all UUIDs of the adopted [GATT specification](http://developer.bluetooth.org/gatt/Pages/default.aspx) and an convenient way to interpret the characteristics (e.g. Heart Rate, BatteryLevel).

-Currently implemented and tested characteristics:
+### Implemented and tested characteristics ###

  * BatteryLevel
  * BodySensorLocation